Skip to main content

 Academic

 Initial approval of rhGH is based on trials typically lasting one to two years, which are sufficient to establish short-to-medium-term safety and efficacy.
-These trials can reliably detect common like fluid retention, joint pain, or changes in glucose metabolism.
+These trials can reliably detect common side effects like fluid retention, joint pain, or changes in glucose metabolism.

 They are inadequately powered, however, to detect risks that may take decades to manifest, such as a potential increase in the incidence of secondary cancers or specific causes of mortality.
-To address this, like the FDA and its European counterpart, the EMA, rely on a combination of post-approval study commitments from manufacturers and large-scale observational studies that track thousands of patients over many years.
+To address this, regulatory bodies like the FDA and its European counterpart, the EMA, rely on a combination of post-approval study commitments from manufacturers and large-scale observational studies that track thousands of patients over many years.

 Post-market surveillance is the dynamic process of refining a therapy’s safety profile over its entire lifecycle, using real-world data to answer questions that pre-market trials cannot.